weslley6216/shopping_cart/README.md

 # Shopping Cart

-Shopping Cart is an application that simulates shopping cart operations, allowing users to create, add items, list and remove products from a cart.
+Shopping Cart is an application that simulates shopping cart operations, where you can create a cart, add items, list and remove products from a cart.

 ## Features